smile0ai/prometheus-operator-fast-fix/Documentation/operator.md

     	Namespaces not to scope the interaction of the Prometheus Operator (deny list).
 This is mutually exclusive with --namespaces.
   -enable-config-reloader-probes
     	Enable liveness and readiness for the config-reloader container.
-Default: false -key-file string
+Default: false -enable-features string
+    	Comma-separated list of feature flags to enable.
+At the moment, no feature-flags are available.
+  -key-file string
     	- NOT RECOMMENDED FOR PRODUCTION - Path to private TLS certificate file.
   -kubelet-node-address-priority value